eddyerburgh/simple-redux/README.md

 With the naive implementation the wrapped component (and all its child components) will re-render each time `dispatch` is called.
 Not good.

-The solution is to stop the wrapped component re-rendering check if the props object created by `mapStateToProps` haven't changed since the last render.
+The solution is to stop the wrapped component from re-rendering if the props object created by `mapStateToProps` hasn't changed since the last render.

 Redux can't use a strict equality (`===`) check to make sure the new props are the same as the previous props, because `mapStateToProps` returns a new object (with a new object value) each time it's called.